vedph/gve-doc/docs/model/limerick.md

 >💡 To select a range, click on the first node, and then Ctrl+click on the last one.
 Note that the base text essentially is just a string, so that newlines are represented in it just like any character node, corresponding to a single newline character (LF).
 In the UI this is visualized as an arrow-down character.

-Further, to give an approximate reproduction of the text layout, we add set these base text parameters:
+👉 Further, to give an approximate reproduction of the text layout, we add set these base text **parameters**:

 - text style: `font-size: 32px`
 - X offset = 70
 - Y offset = 40
-- ln h-offset=26
+- ln h-offset = 26

+👉 Finally, we add a **background image** from some URL (e.g. <http://www.fusisoft.it/xfer/limerick.png>), so that we can see the facsimile behind our snapshot.
+Its parameters are:

+- width = 670 (this is simply the image's width);
+- height = 381 (this is simply the image's height);
+- opacity = 0.5.

 ## Adding Operations